 Unless you have a doomed business idea—which hopefully you would have realized in step one when you created your business plan—your biggest investment into your business likely won’t be your money but your time and energy.

-That may sound daunting but it is actually the thing I loved most about my side hustle.
+That may sound daunting but it was actually the thing I loved most about my side hustle.
 I could grow it as fast or as slow as my time allowed.
 Since I was not depending on income from it to pay the mortgage, it worked around my schedule and not the other way around.

 For some, this might be deadly because there is always something else to do with your time (scrolling through Instagram, anyone?).
 But for me, that flexibility was what kept me going.
 I stayed with it because I enjoyed it and I was in control.
 Those two things aren’t true for my day job.

 What Scares You the Most About Starting a Side Hustle?

 If you’ve been thinking about starting a side hustle but have yet to launch, what’s stopping you?
-There are a lot of reasons not to but hopefully money isn’t one of them.
+There are a lot of reasons not to start one but hopefully money isn’t one of them.

 Let me know in the comment section below!